 When does the season begin?

 The season practices begin in early August.
-There may be a pre-season scrimmage games before the start of training in mid-August.
+There may be pre-season scrimmage games before the start of the season as well.

 When and where do travel teams practice?

 The club is allocated fields throughout Shenandoah County.
 Each travel team will have a different practice schedule.
-Travel teams generally practice two to three times a week during the season, for 1¼ to 1½ hours per practice from August thru early November.
+Travel teams generally practice two to three times a week during the season, for 1¼ to 1½ hours per practice.

 How much time commitment is required?